3D printed cello modernizes 300-year-old instrument with non-warping carbon fiber

 Adjustable string height system for each musician’s needs

-The company adds that playing comfort is essential since if the strings are too high or too low, the musician feels pain in the hands and their personal technique becomes harder.
-The team decides to add an adjustable string height system so each player can move the strings up or down on their 3D printed violin or cello.
+The company adds that playing comfort is essential since, if the strings are too high or too low, the musician feels pain in the hands and their personal technique becomes harder.
+The team added an adjustable string height system so each player can move the strings up or down on their 3D printed violin or cello.
 They only need a small tool, and luckily, this comes with the carbon fiber-made instrument.
-The cello comes with tuning pegs that move smoothly as well as tools for stopping wolf tones.
+The cello comes with tuning pegs that move smoothly as well as devices for stopping wolf tones.
 The bridges sit in the correct place with the help of a printed guide, and all these design parts work together to support playing and sound production.

 3D printed violin cello